Priyanshuchan/100-pure/README.md

 # 100-pure
+### The development cycle
-website to inform commonality about the state water ways in New Zealand
+website to inform communities about the state water ways in New Zealand